 Dating back to 2010, Orangetheory involves hour-long group workouts designed to get you into what is referred to as the “orange zone,” or the fat burning zone.
 Orangetheory is built around the philosophy of excess post-exercise oxygen consumption, or that you continue burning calories after your workout.
 This is because following exercise, your body tries to recover the oxygen it didn’t get during the workout, increasing your metabolism.

 Those participating in Orangetheory sessions usually wear heart rate monitors, as the workouts are based around individual fitness levels.
 Orangetheory focuses on using equipment such as treadmills and rowing machines for cardio exercises, although some strength training is also included.
 Just like in CrossFit, Orangetheory workouts change on a daily basis.

 Which Workout Routine is Right For You

 While both CrossFit and Orangetheory are perfect group exercise options, which one you opt for should depend on your current fitness level and goals.
 In general, orangetheory is better for newbies and those looking to lose weight, as it incorporates more cardio.
 Orangetheory also tends to be less technical than CrossFit.

-Those who have already been spending a lot of time at the gym or athletes looking to take their game to the next level may fare better with CrossFit, says expert from Fitforbeach.DE.
+Those who have already been spending a lot of time at the gym, fitness gym in Mount Waverley, or athletes looking to take their game to the next level may fare better with CrossFit, says expert from Fitforbeach.DE.
 “For example, in Germany where the favorite sport by far is football, Orangetheory is the preferred option since it aims to improve speed and strength, and as such is ideal for those seeking to improve their overall sports performance.”

 Originally posted 2021-05-06 09:59:02.
 Republished by Blog Post Promoter